jmzeng1314/TF_map/readme.md

 ##### peaks tables (2X2X2X(23+21))

-Lastly, upload all the `peaks annotation files`  to mysql ( extremely time consuming and really big size ), about `200` tables. (by chromosome, database,type,species)
+Lastly, upload all the `peaks annotation files`  to mysql ( extremely time consuming and really big size ), about `300` tables. (by chromosome, database,type,species)

 You should read my codes from begin to end: [upload_into_mysql.R](scripts/upload_into_mysql.R)

 Please `send me email` to me to request those files ( about 100 Gb),  you should read my paper to study the details for how to generate the files

+##### very important thing

+We should create index for some tables in mysql to speed up the searching from user.

 ### step3: create user interface